 3. Instagram Stories, Live Events, Instagram TV, and Reels

-If you are serious about monetizing your Instagram account then you cannot miss out on Stories, Instagram Lives, and Instagram TV.
-And now with Instagram Reels, influencers have another avenue to create fun content on the IG.
+If you are serious about monetizing your Instagram account then you cannot miss out on Stories, Instagram Lives, Reels and IGTV.

 Remember, to make money on Instagram you have to see your account as a business.
-This means you have to constantly be producing content that entertains and grabs attention.
+This means you have to constantly be producing content that entertains and holds people's attention.

-Some Instagram Stories ideas include publishing discounts, reviewing you latest products, sharing personal news, highlighting daily activity, or sharing events you’re attending.
-This content is just as important as what you post in your regular feed, and it can be much more casual.
+Some Instagram Stories ideas include publishing discounts, reviewing products, sharing personal news, highlighting daily activities, or sharing events you’re attending.
+This content is just as important as what you post in your regular feed, and can be casual.

 You can also broadcast live videos on Instagram.
-When the broadcast is live it appears in the same spot as Stories, but afterwards it can be found in IGTV.
+When the broadcast is live it appears in the same spot as Stories, but afterwards it can be found on IGTV.

-Thanks to everyone being home in 2020 Instagram TV (IGTV) has grown exponentially in popularity.
+Because many people were at home for much of 2020, IGTV grew exponentially.
 It's designed to allow users to post longer, high quality videos that people can watch whenever they want.
-It's better to pre-produce and upload them in good quality, rather than broadcast live from this Instagram option.
+For quality control, it's better to pre-produce and upload them in good quality, rather than broadcast live.
 It also works as a standalone app that you can install separately.
-Videos from this application can be a complement and reinforcement to your Instagram account monetization strategy.
+Videos from this application can complement and reinforcement your Instagram account monetization strategy.
 It is recommended to upload videos of 15-60 minutes.

 Finally, we have Instagram Reels.
-This is the newest feature from the social network, and it serves as a direct competition to TikTok.
-If you have a TikTok this is a great way to repurpose your content, or you can make completely unique content solely for this platform.
+This is the newest feature from the social network and it serves as a direct competition to TikTok.
+If you have a TikTok account, this is a great way to repurpose your content.
+Or you can make completely unique content solely for this platform.
 TikTok proves that this style of content is popular, especially among Gen Z, so don’t ignore it!

-4. Sell Your Presets Or Default Filters You Have Created
+4. Sell Presets Or Default Filters You Have Created

 Presets are a common and easy to sell item that many big accounts use to make some extra money.
 What exactly is a preset?
-Presets are usually generated by Lightroom, and they help enhance the effects of Instagram images.
-They're special filters, often designed by Instagramers or photography professionals, that owners put up for sale.
+Presets can be created in Lightroom, and they help enhance the effects of Instagram images.
+They're special filters, often designed by Instagramers or photography professionals, that the owners put up for sale.
+Here are two examples.

-@flyingthenest is another Instagram account who sells presets when they’re not posting about brand partnerships.
+@flyingthenest is another Instagram account that sells presets when they’re not posting about brand partnerships.

-Selling presets likely won’t yield enough money to live off of alone, but they’re an easy and effective way to make extra cash.
-They are especially useful if you have a unique photography aesthetic that your followers love, as it allows them to emulate you in their own pages and then share it with their own followers.
+Selling presets likely won’t yield enough money to live off of by itself, but they’re an easy and effective way to make extra cash.
+They are especially useful if you have a unique photography aesthetic that your followers love, as it allows them to emulate you in their own pages and then share it with their followers.

 5. Advertising on Instagram

-An advertising campaign on Instagram can help to exponentially multiply your engagement and followers, by attracting potential customers or followers to your account, depending on the campaign objective.
+An advertising campaign on Instagram can help exponentially multiply your engagement by attracting potential customers or followers to your account.